Data Breach Response Plan

 Informing the Data Breach Response Team

-On receiving a Data Breach or Suspected Data Breach Incident Report, or otherwise being notified of a data breach or suspected data breach, the Privacy Officer must inform the Data Breach Response Team of the incident as well as any containment or remedial steps that have been taken or will be taken.
+On receiving a Data Breach or Suspected Data Breach Incident Report, or otherwise being notified of a data breach or suspected data breach, the Privacy Officer must inform the Data Breach Response Team, the CEO/Principal Registrar and the Chief Justice of the incident as well as any containment or remedial steps that have been taken or will be taken.

 The Data Breach Response Team consists of the following: